How to Send Cheers

 Sometimes you want to spread positivity without drawing attention to yourself.
 Generally, we think it is good for the recipient to know who the sender is but we completely understand if you want to remain discrete.
 If you check the

 Make Anonymous box, neither the sender nor your administrators will know who sent the Cheers.
 Your Cheers will still appear on the public Cheers feed and on any reports created by your administrator, but the sender name will be "Anonymous".
 Note that if you choose to send an anonymous Cheers, you cannot attach a GIPHY or image.
 This restriction is in place to prevent potentially abusive or harmful images being sent under the veil of anonymity.
-Also, be aware that abusive Cheers can be reported to us at TINYpulse to have them removed and investigated if they are threatening or harmful.
+Also, be aware that abusive Cheers can be reported to us at Limeade Listening to have them removed and investigated if they are threatening or harmful.
 If you are concerned about anonymity, take a look at our commitment

 Hide Cheers from the feed